 Learning for life

-Welcome to HEWA – Home Education WA (formerly HBLN – Home-based Learning Network).
+Welcome to HEWA – Home Education WA (formally HBLN – Home-based Learning Network).
 We are a not-for-profit, community-based and volunteer-run organisation dedicated to providing support for home-educating families in WA.

 We are not a business or government organisation.
 We advocate for home-educating parents, provide support services such as parent workshops, home education information and publications as well as run classes, activities and special events.

 Wherever you are on your home education journey, we’re here to help.
 We are dedicated advocates for families creating education tailored to suit their child’s individual needs.